hbc/knowledgebase/bcbio_chip_userstory_draft.md

 ```

 The necessary columns here are: `File`, `description`, `batch`, `phenotype` and `antibody`.
-For ChIP-seq, bcbio requires `batch`,`phenotype`, and `antibody` are unique to ChIP-seq.
+ `batch`,`phenotype`, and `antibody` are columns unique to ChIP-seq.

 `batch` matches your input samples with their respective chips and the `phenotype` column tells bcbio if a sample is an input or chip.

 Here we have one input for every chip.
 For example ko_sample1 has ko_sample1_chip and ko_sample1_input.
 These are pair1.
 However, sometimes the same input is used for multiple chips.
-Here is the same file but assuming that we also ran a `h3k4me1` chip on all samples
+Here is the same file but assuming that we also ran a h3k4me1 chip on all samples:

 ```